metalvexis/nota-server/README.md

 # Assumptions

-1. Notes are small pieces of text or a short paragraph that should not exceed 256 characters.
+1. Notes are small pieces of text or a short paragraph that should not exceed 256 characters
+2. Notes must have a title & not exceed 256 characters
+3. Notes body can be blank & not exceed 256 characters
+4. Users can delete existing note body but keep note
-2. The service does not keep track who owns each note.
+5. The service does not keep track who owns each note
-3. You should provide a userId when creating a note if you need to track ownership.
+6. You should provide a userId when creating a note if you need to track ownership

 # Requirements: